fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

   below that’s being kept almost flat:
   <img src="images/bezier_sample_2.png" alt>
-- If you want to place breaks in your letterforms, as with the lower-left part of the ‘g’ below &ndash; that’s typically where you will want to use a *Coin* (besides for drawing lines):
+- If you want to place breaks in your letterforms, as with the lower-left part of the ‘g’ below &mdash; that’s typically where you will want to use a *Coin* (besides for drawing lines):
   <img src="images/bezier_sample_4.png" alt>

 <p class="note"><b>Note:</b> As you can see, when setting breaks with a <i>Coin</i>, the